windingwind/zotero-pdf-translate/README.md

 - Automatic Translation, default `true`
 - Automatic Annotation Translation: Save annotation's translation to annotation comment or annotation body, default `false`
-- Enable Popup: Show results in the popup panel or only in the sidebar, default `true`
+- Enable Popup: Show results in the popup panel or only in the item pane, default `true`
 - Enable Dictionary: single word will be translated using dictionary-engine instead of translate engine, default `true`
 - Show 'Add to Note(With Translation)' in Popup: default `true`
   > Invisible if no active note editor opened.